Teen Mom's Catelynn Lowell & Tyler Baltierra Welcome Baby Girl

 "She's here and I'm in love," he wrote on the app.

 The little one weighed in at 6 pounds and 4 oz and measured at 19 and 3/4ths inches.
-According to Us Weekly, the child was born at 9:24 a.m. and is named Vaeda Luma.

 The photo of the birth details also featured the words "healthy mom and baby."